The home of the Fox Cubs!

 Challenges for your child to work on with you during the topic.
 The children will receive a certificate for completing the challenges if they earn 6 or more points:

-3 points – Practise writing letters from own name
+2 points — Practise writing the letters in your name

 Learning journeys